ethereum/consensus-specs/specs/capella/validator.md

 withdrawal process.

-*Note*: A node *should* prioritize locally received `BLSToExecutionChange` operations to ensure these changes make it on-chain through self published blocks even if the rest of the network censors.
+*Note*: A node *should* prioritize locally received `BLSToExecutionChange` operations to ensure these changes make it on-chain through self-published blocks even if the rest of the network censors.